 You might think it’s easy to find palm oil free pretzels.
-It sometimes is, especially if you stick to original pretzels, not flavored ones.
+It sometimes is, especially if you stick to original pretzels in bags.
 Here’s a list of pretzels without palm oil.
 Consumers have choices!

 Always read the ingredients for gluten-free pretzels.
 They often contain palm oil.